culanomeara/adventureswithwood/README.md

 #### Sign In

 A user can navigate to the Sign in page via the site navigation bars if they are not already signed in.
 The styling of the sign in page is very similar to the rest of the user authorisation pages.
-The colour scheme and background image are consistent, but the form and page heading are different.
+The colour scheme and layout are consistent, but the form and page heading are different.
 Once the sign in form is submitted correctly the user is redirected to the homepage as a logged in user.

 ![Sign In](readme/assets/images/log-in.png)